RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Introduction

 \section{Introduction}

-In high-stakes applications such as autonomous driving, robotics, finance, and healthcare, where real-life explorations may lead to catastrophic consequences, offline RL offers a safe approach for generating policies that not only maximize long-horizon returns but also \emph{tightly control risk} \citep{levine2020offline}.
-Recent expressive generative policies \citep{wang2022diffusion,park2025flow,koirala2025flow} can capture multimodal behavior and thus excel in achieving high expected return, yet their primary use has been limited to \emph{risk-neutral} settings.
-Conversely, existing risk-averse algorithms ensure safety by enforcing conservatism or restricted policy classes \citep{kumar2020conservative,urpi2021risk,ma2021conservative}.
+In high-stakes applications such as autonomous driving, robotics, finance, and healthcare, where real-world exploration can lead to catastrophic consequences, offline RL offers a safe approach for generating policies that not only maximize long-horizon returns but also \emph{tightly control risk} \citep{levine2020offline}.
+Recent expressive generative policies \citep{koirala2025flow,park2025flow,wang2022diffusion} can capture multimodal behavior and thus excel in achieving high expected return, yet their primary use has been limited to \emph{risk-neutral} settings.
+Conversely, existing risk-averse algorithms ensure safety by enforcing conservatism or restricted policy classes, which constrain policy expressiveness~\citep{kumar2020conservative,ma2021conservative,urpi2021risk}.
 This paper asks: \emph{Can we obtain safety without sacrificing expressiveness?}

-We answer in the affirmative by proposing the \textbf{Risk-Aware Multimodal Actor-Critic (RAMAC)} framework (Fig.~\ref{fig:ramac_overview}).
-RAMAC couples an expressive generative actor with a distributional critic and \emph{differentiates a combination of behavioral cloning (BC) and distributional risk (instantiated with Conditional Value-at-Risk (CVaR)) gradients through the generative process} \citep{di2012policy,chow2015risk}, thereby unifying high expressiveness with robust tail-risk control, and reducing the out-of-distribution (OOD) action.
+We answer in the affirmative by proposing the \textbf{Risk-Aware Multimodal Actor-Critic (RAMAC)}, a simple and modular framework that couples an expressive generative actor with a distributional critic and optimizes a \emph{single composite objective} that combines BC regularization with distributional risk (instantiated with CVaR).
+As illustrated conceptually in Fig.~\ref{fig:ramac_evolutions}, the CVaR term steers probability mass away from low-tail regions while BC keeps the generative actor anchored to dataset modes, enabling tail-risk control without sacrificing multimodal expressiveness.
+This unifies high expressiveness with robust tail-risk control while directly constraining the generative policy to the data support, addressing two central safety concerns in offline RL: \emph{catastrophic tail outcomes} and \emph{out-of-distribution (OOD) actions}.